 Use General Mills as an example again.
 General Mills produces cereals and distributes them to grocery stores.
 Sure, there are other cereal manufacturers.
 But according to Food Industry, there are nearly 40,000 grocery stores in the United States.

 Furthermore, retailers typically need to worry about advertising costs, while this is not the case with wholesalers.
 Wholesalers typically only deal with limited products as well, where retailers tend to handle many different products at one time.

 The retail business model

-Your success will rest solely on your ability to sell your product and continuing to do so as you create new ones.
+If you choose to operate as a retailer, your success will rest solely on your ability to sell your product and continue to do so as you create new ones.

 The wholesale business model

-Selling your products wholesale can open up new revenue streams that might be too cumbersome for just one person to handle.
-That gives you more stability because the responsibility for selling your product by-and-large falls to the wholesale buyer.
+As a wholesaler, you can sell large quantities of your product at once.
+Selling your products wholesale could open up new revenue streams and get you in contact with thousands of different consumers.
+Wholesale can provide you with more stability because the responsibility for selling your product to consumers by-and-large falls to the wholesale buyer.

 - Customer purchase order (PO) numbers or billing codes

-- Itemized lists of goods and custom pricing
+- Itemized lists of goods and pricing

 - Lengthier payment terms